 Where the Test Project has been circulated to Competitors in advance, NTC shall change a maximum of 30% of the work content.
 Please refer to the Competition Rules.

 8.4 Competition rules.

-Please refer to the competition rules of the Skills Canada National Competition which can be found on the Skills/Compétences Canada website
+Please refer to the competition rules of the Skills Canada National Competition which can be found on our website

 9 NATIONAL TECHNICAL COMMITTEE MEMBERS